 To be considered for the project, candidates must:

-- Possess, or be about to obtain, an upper second (2.1) UK BEng Hons, MEng or postgraduate MSc degree in a relevant engineering or physics related subject
+- possess an upper second (2.1) UK BEng Hons or MEng degree in a relevant engineering or physics related subject

-- Adhere to Research Council (RCUK) eligibility criteria for UK and EU nationals
+- be a UK national and adhere to Research Council (RCUK) eligibility criteria

 Eligibility for RCUK studentships